MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ## Permissions

-Your Azure blob storage (ABS) access keys are similar to a root password for your storage account.
+Your Azure blob storage access keys are similar to a root password for your storage account.
 Always be careful to protect your access keys.
 Use Azure Key Vault to manage and rotate your keys securely.
 The account key is stored in a table that is accessible only by the superuser.

 Users granted the `azure_storage_admin` role can interact with this table using the following functions:
 * account_add